gabro8a/STNs/README.md

 Creates the STN models of single algorithms from raw data and saves the created models in an output folder.
 The input raw data is read from a folder, and the script will process all the files in the folder.
 The command requires one argument and three optional arguments:

 1. The name of the folder containing the raw data files [*Required*].
+2. Boolean[*Optional*] indicating minimisation (1) or maximisation (0).
+If no argument is given, minimisation (i.e 1) is assumed.
+3. The objective value of global optimum (or best-known solution)  of the instance considered [*Optional*], with the desired precision in case of real valued functions.
+If no argument is given, the best evaluation value in the collection of input files is used.
-2. The number of runs from the input files to be used [*Optional*].
+4. The number of runs from the input files to be used [*Optional*].
 This should be a number between 1 up to total number of runs within in the raw data files.
 If no argument is given, the largest run number in the collection of input files is used.
-3. The objective value of global optimum (or best-known solution)  of the instance considered [*Optional*],  with the desired precision in case of real valued functions.
-If no argument is given, the best evaluation value in the collection of input files is used.
-4. Boolean[*Optional*] indicating minimisation (1) or maximisation (0).
-If no argument is given, minimisation (i.e 1) is assumed.

 Below, some examples of how to run the `create.R` script from the command line, using the provided folders with examples as input:

 ```
 Rscript create.R rana
-Rscript create.R rana 6 0.001
+Rscript create.R rana 1 0.001
 Rscript create.R pmed7
-Rscript create.R pmed7 2
 ```

 Running the command will create a folder: `rana-stn` or `pmed7-stn` with the RData files containing the STN graphs.
 The naming convention for the output file is to add the suffix-`stn` to the input folder name.